aullman/opentok-layout-js/README.md

 ]);
 ```

-It will return an array of boxes which will be in the same order as the array you passed in.
-Each element in the array will look like:
+It will return an object `{ boxes: Box[], areas: { small: Box, big: Box } }`.
+This object includes an array of boxes which will be in the same order as the array you passed in.
+It will also contain an areas property which tells you about the dimensions of the small and big areas.
+Each Box in the array and in the areas will look like:

 ```javascript
 {